gvwilson/thirdbit/src/fiction/santas/index.md

 "How does that sound?"

 "Why don't you come here and we'll talk about it?"
-Santa Greenwood bellowed.
+Santa Greenwood bellowed,
-Then he said "AAAAHHH!" in a very loud voice because the mummy
-(who was much stronger than it looked) pushed him, Santa Hood, and Finner out into the empty air where they fell screaming to their deaths.
+followed by a very loud "AAAAHHH!" because the mummy (who was much stronger than it looked) pushed him, Santa Hood, and Finner out into the empty air where they fell screaming to their deaths.